kopp/minipython/docs/tutorials/storage.rst

 Reading and writing a file on the file system is achieved by the ``open`` function.
 Once a file is opened you can do stuff with it until you close it (analogous with the way we use paper files).
-It is essential you close a file so MicroPython knows you've finished with it.
+It is essential you close a file so MiniPython knows you've finished with it.

 The best way to make sure of this is to use the ``with`` statement like this::